naveedkhalid091/Learn_Next.js/step07_api/02_Rapid Api_Intro.md

 Click on the [Rapid API](https://rapidapi.com/hub) to visit the Rapid APIs website.

-RapidAPI, on the other hand, is indeed a `marketplace` where developers can `discover and connect` to pre-built APIs.
+- RapidAPI, is a `marketplace` to buy an API.
 It focuses on providing `access to` a large collection of third-party APIs, making it easier for developers to integrate these APIs into their applications.
+- Rapid API also have some free APIs to use.

 ## 3. GitHub APIs